Skip to content

 Musical Section.

-During season IV of “Central America: A Quest for the Progression of Economic Value,” we introduced several young guitarrists to our audience.
+During season IV of “Central America: A Quest for the Progression of Economic Value,” we introduced several young guitarists to our audience.
 We appreciate their presence in this master-class saga.
-Thanks so much for accompaning us during the fall winter season.
-However, for next season V, we will return back to classical camera orchestra compositions.
+Thanks so much for accompanying us during the fall-winter season.
+However, for next season, V, we will return to classical camera orchestra compositions.

 Thank you for reading http://www.eleonoraescalantestrategy.com.
 It is a privilege to learn.
 Blessings.